 So, how do New York’s cab drivers know when it’s time to take a break?
 My driver from last night explained that whenever he feels his eyes start to twitch, he pulls over and takes a nap – no matter where he is.
 He relies on himself to recognise the signs of fatigue.
 But, as Mikael says, “It’s not always easy to know when you are just a little tired or if you are too tired to drive.
 Not only that, you don’t make your best decisions when you’re tired.”

-Although the driver always bears responsibility, a “co-pilot” improves your chances of getting home safely.
-Cameras, lasers and radar monitor both the car’s movement and the driver’s behaviour to alert, assist and wake up drowsy drivers.
+In Volvo cars, cameras, lasers and radar are available to monitor both the car’s movement and the driver’s behaviour to alert, assist and wake up drowsy drivers.
 One of these alerts is the “coffee cup.
 You’ve probably seen it appear in your car's information display.
 But chances are you linked it to your driven miles and not the way you’re driving.
 The engineering behind it is way smarter – your driving is actually matched with a special algorithm that simulates a drowsy driver.
 It can even tell you where it’s safe to pull over.
 Coffee anyone?